wolberlab/OpenMMDL/docs/openmmdl_simulation.rst

 .. code-block:: text

+    -l = Ligand/cofactor/additional-molecule file(s) in SDF, MOL or MOL2 format.
+Repeat -l or pass multiple files after one -l.
-    -l = SDF file of the ligand.
-The SDF file name should be consistent with the input in OpenMMDL Setup -c = Coordinates file of Amber
+    -c = Coordinates file of Amber
+    --failure-retries = Number of reruns if OpenMM fails with "Particle coordinate is NaN"

 Application
 ------------------------------